settylab/proseg-workflow/README.md

 * `transcriptsFile` - filename in `inputDir` with transcript info.
 For Xenium this is `transcripts.parquet`
 * `enforce_connectivity` - prevent cells from having disconnected voxels
 * `ignore_z_coord` - run in 2D mode
+* `sampleID` - name of the sample for Xenium Ranger output

 ### CosMx
 Right now `proseg-workflow` only supports running Proseg on CosMx data with the `--cosmx` flag.
 If there is interest